ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^^^

 :dp:`fls_wRZfAmTmMGTX`
-A :dt:`safety invariant` is an invariant that programs are free to assume to be upheld for their execution and when violated may result in :t:`undefined behavior`.
+A :dt:`safety invariant` is an invariant that when violated may result in :t:`undefined behavior`.

 .. _fls_XeMNghZZOBqL: